Warning: This article contains major spoilers.

 A Mad Queen Daenerys isn’t believable.

-Consider a time when rooting for Daenerys was the easiest thing about this show.
+Think back to the time when rooting for Daenerys was the easiest thing about this show.
 She was the kind but steel-hearted “Breaker of Chains” who could broker peace with barbarians and slaves alike.
 We called her “Dany” and watched her talent for barbecuing slavers and enemies become a thing of satisfaction.
 From the first episode on, the series made us witness her trials—birthing dragons, freeing cities, saving dumbass Jon Snow, and helping to defeat the Night King.
 But now we’re meant to believe that the most reasonably lovable protagonist is now the show’s most unreasonable villain?

 For a good seven seasons and change, this series has hammered in the idea of Dany’s aptitude for fairness; a queen interested in equality, with the one requirement being loyalty—bend the knee, and we won’t have problems, she’d say.
 The paradox of that comes in the constant reminder that Targaryen blood is susceptible to mental fuckery, as Varys puts it: “Every time a Targaryen is born, the gods flip a coin.”
 You’d expect the groundwork to be laid for this transition by now—the show has made a small attempt to show her as increasingly isolated—but we’re asked to ignore nearly everything we know about this character.
 Suddenly, because our queen is lonely and has been betrayed yet again, she’s down with torching thousands of people who are captives in their own right.
 As if the sounds of cries wouldn’t make her pause?
 Come on.